Helping Qualified Foreign Professionals Work in the United States

 Your employer will have to sponsor your H1-B visa, so it is critical they understand your situation before you receive an offer of employment.
 Do not assume an employer will be prepared, willing, or able to sponsor you.
 With that said, many larger employers are familiar with H1-B visas, especially in specialized fields, and will be aware of your intentions.

 The next few steps will be primarily undertaken by your employer.
-They will need to file a “Labor Condition Applicationl” form (LCA) to the Department of Labor.
+They will need to file a “Labor Condition Application” form (LCA) with the U.S. Department of Labor.
 This document reviews the position you are being hired for, its location, and its pay.
-Your employer will also confirm you are receiving a prevailing wage, which the Department of Labor can dispute, if they see fit.
+Your employer will also confirm you will receive the prevailing wage, which the Department of Labor can dispute, if they see fit.
 You and your legal representation will likely need to work with your employer to make sure all information on the LCA is accurate.

-Then, the employer will submit Form I-129, the Petition for a Nonimmigrant Worker.
+Your employer will then have to register you for the H-1B visa selection lottery.
+If you are randomly selected, then, the employer will be required to submit Form I-129, the Petition for a Nonimmigrant Worker.
 This will include your resume, documentation proving your level of education, your employment agreement, and a letter of support from the employer.
 You will then often face a wait time of several months.
 If the position needs to be filled immediately, an employer can pay to expedite petition processing.

 Benefits on H1-B Visas

 If your application is accepted and you receive your H1-B visa, you will be authorized to travel to the United States and work in the specialized position you were sponsored for.
 Your H1-B visa lasts for a period of 3 years, and the process to renew for another 3 years (for a total of 6) is fairly straightforward.